ruby-R53/C64play/README.md

     - and `l` to go to the next subtune.
   - Hit `g` to jump to a specific subtune instead of repeatedly hitting `j` or `l`.
   - Hit `=` to double the playback speed of a tune.
     - You know I actually meant `+`, but pressing shift is kinda awkward, so I just made it `=` instead.
     - You can then hit `-` to halve it;
     - Or `0` to go all the way back to the normal speed!

 - Other visual changes:
-  - The last row of text also shows useful keybinds instead of just suggesting the user to hit a key to exit and displaying the time elapsed.
+  - The last row of text also shows useful keybinds instead of just showing which key exits the program and displaying the time elapsed.
   - Changes to the color palette.
   - You can now see the filter curve and/or range value on the main UI.
     - These values get hidden if filter emulation is disabled at startup.
   - The `DigiBoost` field now only appears if a tune uses the 8580 chip.
   - A `~` prefixes a note if its frequency doesn't match one of the ones in the frequency table.
+	- It's rather meant to show vibrato.
+Just showing notes without that feels a little sketchy.
 	- Every tune seems to use a different frequency table, so don't expect it to be that accurate!
 Although I'm sure it'll be off by just a semitone at worst.
   - Slightly wider interface, as a result of my additions to the UI.